hemio-ev/wonderbolt/README.rst

 ``--config``
 ~~~~~~~~~~~~

 Required.
-Can be given multiple times.
-Later config files overwrite
+This option takes one or more paths to config files.
+Later
-values from earlier ones.
+config files overwrite values from earlier ones.

 ``--sasl-username``
 ~~~~~~~~~~~~~~~~~~~